 This is why many cryptocurrency exchanges don’t deal with dollars.
 Thus, it becomes quite difficult for investors who want to invest in cryptocurrencies with hard cash.
 The stable coin can be a solid substitute for dollars, and it will help you out to invest in other cryptocurrencies.

 Want to know about cryptocurrency in detail?
-Read this article: Beginner’s Guide: What Is A Cryptocurrency?
+Read this article: What Is A Cryptocurrency?

 You might think all the stablecoin cryptocurrency has the same type of algorithms.
 However, that’s not the real case here.
-You will find a different type of stable coins list in the market with different mechanisms.
+You will find different types of stablecoins list in the market with different mechanisms.
 These are typically categorized into four different coins.

 Here’s a list of Stablecoins:

 These are backed up by fiat money and one of the common forms of stablecoin crypto.
 In simple term, it’s somewhat a digital form of fiat money.

 Fiat money is the existing currency we have of each country.
 In simple terms, it’s the paper money you use every day to buy things and save up in your banks.
 USD, CHF, EUR, JPY, and GBP are just a few handfuls of example, but you get the point, right?
 What happens in this form of stablecoin cryptocurrency is that these coins have the same value as of regular currency.
 This means, if your currency is $1 then each stable coin crypto will have the same value $1.
 So, both of these currency ratios will always stay at 1:1.
 This is the basic element of stablecoin.

 However, in this case, all these types of stablecoins will have real money backing them up from the banks.
 This infrastructure makes the overall concept of decentralization somewhat invalid.
 Why?
 Because ultimately the cryptocurrencies are being controlled by the banks, which is a centralized system.
 Yet, this type of stablecoin structure is also quite simple; still, you would have to deal with trust issues.